symmy596/Advanced_Practical_Chemistry_Year_3/LESSONPLAN.md

 #### Lesson Plan

-As with week three, this process ultimately lays with the student.
+As with weeks four and five, this process ultimately lays with the student.
 The expectation is that the student will select four or five relevant cations to add to the CaF<sub>2</sub> structure and determine the diffusion coefficient of each.

 #### Assesment

 - Key Report Question - How do dopants affect the tranport properties?

+### Week 8 - Data Collection

+This week allows the students to collate the data collected by the group and to perform any remaining calculations necessary.

+### Week 9 - Report Writing

+This week allows the student to write up the bulk of their report.

 ### Summary

-Over the 4 weeks, the students will transition from a being lead through and introduction to molecular dynamics and shown how to run molecular simulation to being able to research independently the properties of a material.
-Week one will focus on the underlaying theory of molecular simulation, week two will introduce the students to the process of running molecular dynamics simulations.
-While, in weeks three and four the students are expected to independently apply this knowledge to design simulation that answer questions common to computational chemists.
+Over the 9 weeks, the students will transition from a being lead through and introduction to molecular dynamics and shown how to run molecular simulation to being able to research independently the properties of a material.
+Week one will focus on an introduction to molecular dynamics, week two will introduce the underlaying theory of molecular simulation, week three will introduce the students to the process of running molecular dynamics simulations.
+While, in weeks four through seven the students are expected to independently apply this knowledge to design simulation that answer questions common to computational chemists.

 ### References